MicrosoftDocs/powerquery-docs/powerquery-docs/CreatingFirstConnector.md

 Press **Connect** and the dialog will tell you that it's a "Preview connector", since `Beta` is set to true in the query.
 Since there's no authentication, the authentication screen will present a tab for Anonymous authentication with no fields.
 Press **Connect** again to finish.

-Finally, the query editor will come up showing what we expect&mdash;a function that returns the text "Hello world".
+Finally, the query editor will come up showing what you expect&mdash;a function that returns the text "Hello world".

 For the fully implemented sample, see the [Hello World Sample](https://github.com/Microsoft/DataConnectors/tree/master/samples/HelloWorld) in the Data Connectors sample repo.